zebedeeio/beamable-starter/README.md

 ---

-### **Why use Beamable with Zebedee**
+### **Why use Beamable with ZBD**

-To ensure the security of your game account on Zebedee, it is crucial to safeguard your API key and avoid exposing it within any client-side code.
-By leveraging Beamable in conjunction with Zebedee, you gain a seamless integration solution that allows for easy incorporation of Zebedee functionalities into your game.
-Leveraging the power of Beamable's microservices and Realm configurations, you can establish safe integration of Zebedee within your game environment.
+To ensure the security of your game account on ZBD, it is crucial to safeguard your API key and avoid exposing it within any client-side code.
+By leveraging Beamable in conjunction with ZBD, you gain a seamless integration solution that allows for easy incorporation of ZBD functionalities into your game.
+Leveraging the power of Beamable's microservices and Realm configurations, you can establish safe integration of ZBD within your game environment.